-The successful enforcement of the Group is reflected on its ranking amongst the 2017 TOP 100 GLOBAL ENERGY LEADERS, according to Reuters Thomson.
+The successful enforcement of the Group is reflected in its ranking amongst the 2017 TOP 100 GLOBAL ENERGY LEADERS, according to Reuters Thomson.

-The Group’s International Activities have strong profitability due to increase in sales and improved margins.
+The Group’s International Activities have strong profitability due to an increase in sales and improved margins.

-The joint-venture HELLENIC PETROLEUM, TOTAL and EXXONMOBIL has been declared a Preferred Contractor by the Ministry of Environment & Energy for the exploration for and exploitation of hydrocarbons Offshore West Crete and Southwest Crete.
+In Upstream, the conventions for the Ionian Sea –Plot 2 (consortium Total –Edison –HELPE) and for the mainland areas Arta –Preveza and Northwest Peloponnese are ratified from the Greek Parliament.
+The joint –venture HELLENIC PETROLEUM, TOTAL and ExxonMobil has been declared a Preferred Contractor by the Ministry of Environment & Energy for the exploration for and exploitation of hydrocarbons Offshore West Crete and Southwest Crete.

 The acquisition of BP’s Ground Fuels business activities in Greece, further enhances the Group’s position in the domestic retail market.
 The deal includes BP’s nationwide network of branded service stations, storage facilities, as well as the commercial and industrial supply business.

-During the next years, HELPE Group establishes and acquires subsidiaries, such us ELPET- BALKANIKI SA, through which the OKTA refinery is embedded, HELLENIC PETROLEUM POSEIDON M.C., GLOBAL Albania, Hellenic Petroleum Cyprus, EKO Serbia AD, Jugopetrol AD Kotor and EKO Bulgaria, for the expansion of the Group’s commercial activities in Albania, Cyprus, Serbia, Montenegro and Bulgaria respectively.
+During the next years, HELPE Group founds and acquires subsidiaries, such as ELPET- BALKANIKI SA, through which the OKTA refinery is embedded, GLOBAL Albania, Hellenic Petroleum Cyprus, EKO Serbia AD, Jugopetrol AD Kotor and EKO Bulgaria, for the expansion of the Group’s commercial activities in the Republic of North Macedonia, Albania, Cyprus, Serbia, Montenegro and Bulgaria respectively.